digital-asset/daml/ledger/daml-on-sql/README.rst

 -------

-Under the ``jvm`` namespace there is a collection of metrics that tracks important measurements about the JVM that *DAML on SQL* is running on, including CPU usage, memory consumption and the current state of threads.
+Under the ``jvm`` namespace there is a collection of metrics that tracks important measurements about the JVM that the server is running on, including CPU usage, memory consumption and the current state of threads.

 DAML Ledger Model Compliance
 ****************************

-*DAML on SQL* is tested regularly against the DAML Ledger API Test Tool to verify that the ledger implements correctly the DAML semantics and to check its performance envelope.
+*DAML on PostgreSQL* is tested regularly against the DAML Ledger API Test Tool to verify that the ledger implements correctly the DAML semantics and to check its performance envelope.

 Semantics
 =========

-On top of bespoke unit and integration tests, the *DAML on SQL* is thoroughly tested with the Ledger API Test Tool to ensure that the implementation correctly implements the DAML semantics.
+On top of bespoke unit and integration tests, *DAML on PostgreSQL* is thoroughly tested with the Ledger API Test Tool to ensure that the implementation correctly implements the DAML semantics.

 These tests check that all the services which are part of the Ledger API behave as expected, with a particular attention to ensure that issuing commands and reading transactions respect the confidentiality and privacy guarantees defined by the DAML Ledger Model.

 Performance envelope
 ====================

 Furthermore, this implementation is regularly tested to comply with the DAML Ledger Implementation Performance Envelope tests.

-In particular, the tests are run to ensure that *DAML on SQL* can:
+In particular, the tests are run to ensure that *DAML on PostgreSQL* can:

 - process transactions as large as 1 MB
 - have a tail latency no greater than 1 second when issuing 20 pings